Financial independence is the state of being free to live your life the way you want, without having to worry about money.

 But I don’t know how to invest

-Sure neither did I. But I read a couple of books that are considered the bibles of investing such as The Four Pillars of Investing and the Intelligent Investor as well as blogs of people that have achieved financial independence through the last crisis.
+Sure neither did I. But I read a couple of books that are considered the bibles of investing such as The Four Pillars of Investing and the Smarter Investing as well as blogs of people that have achieved financial independence through the last crisis.
 I also followed people that have spent more than 40 years in the financial industry such as the legendary John Bogle, founder of Vanguard.

 The answer to all of us who have no idea how to invest in the stock market is to not try to become experts in it.
 Many people (including fool me*) have tried to beat the market by picking individual stocks that can do better than the economy as a whole.
 Most of them fail dramatically to consistently beat it over the years.